HectareaGalbis/adp/docs/user-api.md

 ```

 Add plain text.
 The arguments in objects can be any lisp object.
 They will be princ-ed and concatenated into a single string.
-You can use the following macros to enrich your text: bold, italic, bold-italic, code-inline, web-link, header-ref, symbol-ref,
+You can use the following macros to enrich your text: bold, italic, bold-italic, code-inline, web-link, header-ref, symbol-ref, function-ref and type-ref.
-function-ref, type-ref and file-ref.

 #### Macro: TABLE